When decluttering your home, these 2 simple questions can make your job easier.

 If your home is full of stuff, all of that stuff is actually adding to your housework.
-It gets cluttered.
-It needs organized.
-It takes up space.
+Your belongings get cluttered.
+They need organized.
+All of your stuff takes up space.
 And it demands your time.

 You can go ahead and breathe a sigh of relief, because your solution to easier homemaking isn’t found in organizing tricks or storage solutions.
 It completely revolves around getting rid of the extra stuff in your home.

 Call it decluttering or purging or just making your home manageable, one of the biggest secrets to cutting back on your homemaking efforts and time spent cleaning is to get rid of what’s unnecessary.

 If and when you know you need to start decluttering your home, it’s important to ask yourself two questions with absolutely everything you own:

 - Do I love this?